Vanilla Honey Butter (Sweet, Creamy & Spreadable)

 Q: Should I use vanilla extract or vanilla bean paste?

 A: Both work beautifully!
 Vanilla extract gives a smooth, classic flavor.
-Vanilla bean paste adds stronger vanilla flavor and pretty flecks throughout the butter.
+Vanilla bean paste adds a stronger vanilla flavor and pretty flecks throughout the butter.

 Q: Can I use raw honey instead of regular honey?